 Reading Friends - Poetry Reading Group

-The Poetry Reading Group will start again later in October.
+The Poetry Reading Group will start again later in the year

 "Poetry is a way of taking life by the throat."
 Robert Frost